-The City of Wolverhampton Orpheus Male Voice Choir was founded in 1943, so in 2013 we celebrated our 70th anniversary at a number of events.
+The City of Wolverhampton Orpheus Male Voice Choir was founded in 1943, so 2018 marks our 75th anniversary.
 We consider ourselves ‘ambassadors’ of Wolverhampton, wearing the City’s crest with pride.

 At present, the choir has about 12 members divided in to 2/3/4 sections; 1st Tenors, 2nd Tenors, Baritones & Basses.
 (TTBB) We have a Musical Director/Conductor, Accompanist and Associate Accompanists.
 The choir is managed by a committee made up from members and we also have strong support from our Ladies Supporters Club, who manage the fundraising.
 Click this link to see our ‘key’ people.

 The choir is a registered charity (no. 1069449) and every year we sing to raise money for many charitable causes.